Stress and Overwhelm Questionnaire

 8. Do you contemplate suicide or wonder what it would be like disappear?

-9. Do you dream about another life, one that is completely different than the one you are living?
+9. Do you dream about another life, one completely different than the one you are living?

-10. Are you afraid to discuss how you feel with the people closest to you, fearing you will be letting them down or judged as weak or selfish?
+10. Are you afraid to discuss how you feel with the people closest to you, fearing you will let them down or be judged as weak or selfish?

 11. Do you cry often for no identifiable reason?

-12. Are you afraid that is something doesn't change, you might hurt yourself or someone else?
+12. Are you afraid if something doesn't change, you might hurt yourself or someone else?

 If you answered YES to 3 the questions above, you may be holding a system of beliefs about your role and responsibilities in life that serves others well, but not necessarily your own good.